When Do You Need a Cosigner for a Car Loan?

 A steady income

-Cosigning a loan is a big commitment because a cosigner agrees to make up any missed payments.
-They are financially liable for making sure the loan is paid off on time, even though they might have no legal rights to the vehicle.
+Cosigning a loan is a big commitment because a cosigner is financially liable for making sure your loan is paid on time every month for the length of the loan term.

 Adding a cosigner is sometimes the only way to qualify for a loan if your credit is non-existent or poor.
 A cosigner can also help you from getting in over your head with an auto loan.